 This discretion may operate as, virtually, a second limb of the test for standing (see “Judicial review: establishing standing to sue”).
 Not only must a person be “affected” but they must also be able to show “substantial injustice”.

-The court has a discretion to impose terms as to costs or security, or a stay of the implementation of the decision, pending the hearing (s 6).
-In making its final order, the court may grant any of those remedies that could have been given in proceedings for a writ, quo warranto, declaration or injunction (s 7).
+The court has a discretion to impose terms about costs or security, or a stay of the implementation of the decision, pending the hearing (s 6).
+In making its final order, the court may grant any remedy that could have been given in proceedings for a writ, quo warranto, declaration or injunction (s 7).

 If you do want to seek judicial review of a decision, you must be very careful to comply with any time limits.
 Even where it is possible under the statute to seek an extension of time, it can be difficult to persuade a court to give you an extension, and you will need to show a good reason for your delay in seeking the judicial review.

-Application for review of a Commonwealth decision under the ADJR Act must be placed with the court registrar within 28 days of receipt of the terms of a decision (s 11(3)).
-This period can be extended either by making a valid request for reasons within 28 days of the decision, or by making an application for an extension to the Federal Court or Federal Circuit Court.
+An application for a review of a Commonwealth decision under the ADJR Act must be submitted within 28 days of receipt of the terms of a decision (s 11(3)).
+This period can be extended by making a valid request within 28 days of the decision, or by making an application for an extension to the Federal Court or Federal Circuit Court.

 There are generally no express time limits on an application under sections 39B or 75 of the Judiciary Act (although specific legislation may impose time limits); however, the court may dismiss your application if you unreasonably delay seeking judicial review.